Gaineyj0349/ExceptionBuddy/README.md

 https://play.google.com/store/apps/details?id=com.gainwise.exceptionbuddytestapp

-The source code for the demop app can be found at https://github.com/Gaineyj0349/ExceptionBuddyApp
+The source code for the demo app can be found at https://github.com/Gaineyj0349/ExceptionBuddyApp